jkerdreux-imt/owns/README.md

    - Add support for DoT or DoH.

 ## Additionnal notes
-- This is my first real program writen in Golang, so it may contains some error, but I use it as my daily NS for quite a long time now.
+- This is my first real program writen in Golang, so it may contains some errors, but I use it as my daily NS for quite a long time now.
 - There is no default zone associated with hosts file.
 So, if you query a local host which is not in the hosts file, OwNS will forward the query the default servers (DNS leak..)